tarwn/lessthandot-hugo/blogs/content/posts/2011-07-07-webmatrix-routing-and-magic-pages.md

     <text>I'm after</text>
 }
 ```
 If you specifically include the RunPage() line, then your page will be run in between the code above and below it.
-If you don&#8217;t include this directive then the entire PageStart file will be run before calling the requested page.
+If you don't include this directive then the entire PageStart file will be run before calling the requested page.

 The next trick is that \_PageStart runs in a nested sequence from the root level to the level of the file that has been requested.
 Basically the engine traverses each directory from the root to the folder your requested file is in and, if a \_PageStart file is present, executes it.
-It&#8217;s similar to those nesting dolls (or recursion, oohh).
+It's similar to those nesting dolls (or recursion, oohh).

 But the magic is not done yet, and this was one of those pits of mud I fell into.